Birders Share

 DIY Garden Fountain for Birds

 Create a mini oasis for your feathered friends by assembling a few inexpensive items, including a solar-powered fountain that floats in the water, a basin or tub, a couple of overturned plastic planters, two terra cotta saucers, and three floating articifial water lilies.
 Add water to the basin or tub and see who appears!
 You can stack stones or bricks around the outside of the basin for a more natural look and place sticks or branches for perching next to the basin.
-Photo courtesy of BAS member Lora Reynolds.
+Photo courtesy of member Lora Reynolds.

 Curious about Avian Pox?